shka86/layered_sphinx/README.md

 1. Prepare your documents in "doc_souces".
 Some sample docs included initially.
 1. "make_html.py"

+- Autobuild
+    Execute "build_watchdog.py" and keep it running.
+    There are many other better ways.
+Please select what you like.

 ## Tips

 To copy (or move) the venv, copy it and repeate "python -m venv venv".